bendres24/recovery_scripts/README.md

 # recovery_scripts
-Python scripts to apply methods of tatistical analysis to digital images to recover damaged content
+Python scripts to apply methods of statistical analysis to digital images to recover damaged content